typhonjs-node-build-test/esm-d-ts/README.md

 Presently the CLI and `esm-d-ts` can not be installed or used globally; this will be addressed in a future update.

 ## What's New:
+### (0.2.2):
+- Added a TS AST transformer to support import types in `@implements` JSDoc tags.
+This allows you to reference an interface from a class and have it properly converted to `implements <INTERFACE>` in the declarations generated.
+- Added `transformer` "meta-transformer" to reduce the boilerplate of creating custom TS AST transformers.

 ### (0.2.1):